Malaysian on death row in Singapore for drug trafficking granted stay of execution

 The oral grounds of decision stated that both parties will have to file skeletal submissions within a week of the prosecution’s response, adding that the hearing date for the case will be fixed thereafter.

-Pannir's father Pranthaman Rajoo was overjoyed with the Singapore Court of Appeal's decision to stay the execution, and told Bernama he was praying hard that it would not be short-lived.
+Pannir Selvam's father Pranthaman Rajoo was overjoyed with the Court of Appeal's decision to stay the execution, and told Bernama he was praying hard that it would not be short-lived.